blueink-bkk/catalogs/readme.md

 - each company (publisher) has one or more catalogs (physical printed volume) in several languages.
 - search is done in a specific language: French, English, German, Russian, etc...
-- the _search query_ must follow the syntax specified by Postgres `ts_query`;
+- the _search query_ must follow the syntax specified by Postgres `ts_query;`
 - the search engine will ignore the documents in a language different from the search query.
-- there is no search accross documents in differents languages, therefore we will use specific app-instances for each version (language) of a catalog
+- there is no searches accross documents in differents languages, therefore specific app-instances will be used for each version (language) of a catalog
 - an app-instance defines a _search domain_, if we expect to search into several catalogs from several publishers, they must cohabitate in the same app-instance.
-  This is not the case for jpc-catalogs, there is no cross search between catalogs in different companies, so each app-instance will have name like "u2013_fr", i.e: Ultimheat French edition 2013.
+  This is not the case for jpc-catalogs, there is no cross searches between catalogs in different companies, so each app-instance will have name like "u2013_fr", i.e: _Ultimheat French edition 2013._

 ## jpc-catalogs-admin